JimNtantakas/TicTacToe/README.md

 # TicTacToe
-Tic Tac Toe game created with c++, and having option to play vs player or vs computer
+Tic Tac Toe game created with c++, and having option to play vs player or vs computer (using the min max recursive algorithm)